 - Spark prosperity to create economic stimulus, more choice and a great experience.

 The first stage will focus on the Mends Street foreshore and Mends Street itself between Mill Point Road and South Perth Esplanade.

 Stage 1 will be completed by December 2019 at an estimated cost of $7.5 million (with $2.5 million from National Stronger Regions Round 3 funding and $5 million from the City of South Perth).
 The majority of this funding will be spent on the Piazza foreshore area with minor updates to the north end of Mends Street.

-Following Council’s endorsement of the Masterplan Concept Design at their April 2018 meeting, the City is now preparing detailed designs for the Stage One works, which include the development of a piazza on the Mends Street foreshore and minor upgrades to Mends Street North.
+Following Council’s endorsement of the Masterplan Concept Design at their April 2018 meeting, the City has now prepared detailed designs for the Stage One works, which include the development of a piazza on the Mends Street foreshore and minor upgrades to Mends Street North.